Welcome to World of Stories

 To make sure we’re targeting our support where it’s needed most, all schools taking part have a higher than average percentage of pupils receiving free school meals - which we use as a proxy for disadvantage.

-We are currently recruiting primary schools to take part in 2021/22 World of Stories in the following areas: Black Country, Newham, Barking and Dagenham, Blackpool, Essex, Swindon, and Redcar and Cleveland.
+We have now closed recruitment for 2021/2022.
+We will begin recruiting schools for 2022/23 in the summer term in the following areas: Black Country, Newham, Barking and Dagenham, Blackpool, Essex, Swindon, and Redcar and Cleveland.

 World of Stories has made more of a difference than I could ever have imagined.

 Our Library Coordinator is constantly coming to me with new ideas and has already put many of them in place.
 There is a long queue outside the library most lunchtimes, with children waiting to borrow or swap their choice of the fantastic books we have been given, and the student librarians are enjoying running the system.

 I am so grateful that we were chosen to take part.